gvergnaud/type-level-typescript-workshop/01-the-data/the-data.md

   | null;
 ```

 Every JavaScript value at the exception of objects and functions belong to one of these types.
 Most primitive types are the home of an infinite number of inhabitant values, like `number` or `string`, but two of them only contain a single lonely inhabitant: the `null` type and the `undefined` type.
-This specificity makes `null` and `undefined` also part of the second family of data we have at our disposal: **literal types**.
+This specificity makes `null` and `undefined` also part of the 2nd family of data we have at our disposal: **literal types**.

 ### Literal types